lucian-balea/powsybl.github.io/docs/tools/dynamic-simulation.md

 ### parameters-file
 Use the `--parameters-file` parameter to specify a JSON configuration file.
 If this parameter is not set, the default configuration is used.

-### skip-postproc
-Use the `--skip-postproc` parameter to skip the importer's post processors.
-Read the [post processor](../iidm/importer/post-processor/index.md) documentation page to learn more about importer's post processors.

 # Configuration
 To run a dynamic simulation, one has to choose the implementation, follow the instructions at [dynamic simulation Configuration](../configuration/modules/dynamic-simulation.md).